Hi! My name is Erin Elizabeth Geesaman Rabke.

 A few perspectives on who I am and what I’m about:

-My work is about sharing potent practices to not only heal and befriend the body, but to enter into a radically new, non-dual, and liberating relationship with embodiment.
-My work is about listening to life through the ever more finely tuned instrument of the living body, and supporting my clients and students to do the same.
-My work is to support people in learning to move with greater awareness, pleasure, ease, and clarity – a surprisingly powerful and unending education that effects everything else in life in potent ways.
-I believe embodied learning, decolonizing our bodies, and returning to our intelligent, organic wholeness is intimately connected with the healing of our world.
-I believe mindfulness and lovingkindness must be embodied practices rather than mental concepts to be of genuine benefit.
+My work is about sharing potent practices to not only heal and befriend the body, but to enter into a radically new, non-dual, and liberating relationship with embodiment, with life and with the world.
+My work is about listening to life through the ever more finely tuned instrument of the living body and supporting my clients and students to do the same.
+My work is to support people in learning to move with greater awareness, pleasure, ease, and clarity – a surprisingly powerful and unending education that affects everything else in life in deeply potent ways.
+I believe embodied learning, decolonizing our body-minds, and returning to our intelligent, organic wholeness is intimately connected with the healing of our world.
+I believe mindfulness and loving-kindness must be embodied practices rather than mental concepts to be of genuine benefit, and I believe contextualizing these practices in light of the current situations of the climate crisis and kyriarchy is essential.

-My work is to grow my capacity for grounded, centered, embodied presence and vast, spacious awareness.
-Both of these together offer generous room for the broken-open heart that allows me to fully welcome the beauty and heartbreak of this precious life, and to support my clients and students to do the same.
-I also consider it my work to grow maitri – what Chogyam Trungpa translates as brave, unconditional friendliness toward what is – and to support my clients and students to do the same.
+My work is to grow my capacity for grounded, centered, embodied presence and vast, spacious awareness, dedicated to the welfare of all life.
+Together, these offer generous room for the broken-open heart that allows me to fully welcome the beauty and heartbreak of this precious life, and to support my clients and students to do the same.
+I also consider it my work to grow brave, unconditional friendliness toward what is – and to support my clients and students to do the same.
 This kind of brave lovingkindness is an embodied wisdom that can transform all that it touches – body, mind, soul and world.
 Additionally, I’ve been powerfully called to Tend the River of Grief, alone and in community.
 My work is about waking up more and more fully so I can live a life of benefit to the whole web of life.
 I commit to using all that arises in my life in support of this intention.
 By lineage, I am a white woman of Bohemian Czech, Scottish, German and English descent and am fortunate to live in gorgeous Salt Lake City, Utah, on historically native Shoshone, Paiute, Goshute and Ute land.

-By choice and good fortune, I am honored to be mother to an impossibly beautiful and bright 7-year old boy.
+By choice and good fortune, I am honored to be mother to an impossibly beautiful and bright 9-year old boy.
 I am wife and consort to my beloved partner in all things, Carl Rabke.
 I am a daughter, a sister, an auntie, and a friend.
 I am a writer, an amateur photographer, a passionate learner and a convener of inspired communities.
-I am fortunate a student of many powerful and profound teachers.
+I am a fortunate student of many powerful and profound teachers.
+I live with my family, our beautiful cat Freya, our gecko Geeky, our python Luna, eight hilarious hens (Gylfie, Fluffy, Honey, Nacho, HeiHei, Sunshine, Eglantine, and Speckles), and an abundant and wild garden.
+It’s usually a wild and sometimes beautiful mess and I love it!

-My work is to honor my good fortune with gratitude of equal measure, and by using my great good fortune in working toward the healing of our world.
+My work is to honor my good fortune with gratitude of equal measure, and by using my great good fortune and privilege in working toward the healing of our world.
 I’m deeply inspired and humbled by Nelson Mandela’s phrase: “Free yourself.
 Free others.
-Serve everyday.”
+Serve every day.”
 This is my work.

 I am devoted to growing: